by Simon Lord

 1. Don't assume that your normal family lawyer or accountant has the skills to analyse a franchise opportunity.
 Franchising is a specialist field and it pays to use specialists.
 They may charge more per hour but they will know what is and isn't acceptable, they will have contacts in the field and they may well take less time than someone inexperienced in franchising

 3. Choose people who are able to demonstrate knowledge and experience of franchise systems in the field in which your chosen business is operating.
-Don't be afraid to ask for a summary of their relevant experience (FANZ members are required to provide this).
+Don't be afraid to ask for a summary of their relevant experience.

 4. Check the reputation of each advisor with your other advisors - some may work particularly closely with other specialists and be able to recommend someone.